-Phase 5: Once the root cause or causes are identified, everyone involved in the meeting should discuss the next logical steps to take to remedy the problem and prevent its further occurring.
+Phase 5: Once the root cause or causes are identified, everyone involved in the meeting should discuss the next logical steps to take to remedy the problem and prevent its further occurrence.

 Root cause analysis provides the means and tools to find and eliminate problems.
 Most importantly, the method supports problem-solving with optimal use of resources which greatly impacts the overall work efficiency.
-By targeting the root causes of problems, and tackling all causal factors, the technique allows organizations to be more effective, and to increase their work efficiency.
-The logical process of capturing the root cause of a problem, the preventive nature of RCA, and the supporting real data are some of the key advantages which make the analysis model so appealing and successful.
+By targeting the root causes of problems and tackling all causal factors, the technique allows organizations to be more effective and to increase their work efficiency.
+The logical process of capturing the root cause of a problem, the preventive nature of RCA, and the supporting real data are some of the key advantages that make the analysis model so appealing and successful.

 To perform an effective root causes analysis, there are six main steps that you need to do.

 Start your free trial now and get access to all Kanbanize features.